AnoukSmet/Dog-Health-Tracker/README.md

 * **Fix**
 In order to have this resolved, I have decided to include the dog_id in the dashboard url and add a hidden field in the forms that takes the dog_id.
-The dog_id would be posted along with the other fields and stores in the database.
+The dog_id would be posted along with the other fields and stored in the database.
 For the dashboard view, I would then use that id to display the profile of the dog for which the change was made.

 * **Verdict**
 The fix resolved the issue and the dashboard of the dog for which the change was made is being shown after submitting the form.

-### **Logs and profile of dog with same name appearing in different useraccounts**
+### **Logs and profile of dog with same name appearing in different user accounts**

 * **Bug**
 When I had multiple user accounts which had dogs with the same name, often the information like logs, profile description etc of the dog with the same name from another user account was being displayed.